alexey-v-paramonov/sc_website/content/en/docs/platform/social_network_streaming.md

 title: "Streaming Radio to Social Networks"
 date: 2026-06-01
 weight: 22
-summary: "Learn how to relay your Internet radio station to YouTube, Telegram, and Facebook from the Radio-Tochka.com control panel."
+summary: "Learn how to relay your Internet radio station to YouTube, Telegram, and Facebook from the Streaming.Center control panel."
 seo_title: "Stream Internet Radio to YouTube, Telegram, and Facebook"
 description: "Step-by-step guide to streaming Internet radio on YouTube, Telegram, and Facebook: get server URLs and stream keys, select a channel, and go live."
 ---